Having more fun than a human being should be allowed to have.

 No names necessary.

-Uh the affliction happens to too many.
+The affliction happens to too many.

-And I went to work for the Kansas City Royals, and that's where I became a normal person.
+And I went to work for the Kansas City Royals and that's where I became a normal person.

-And uh those five years allowed me to come back into radio with a much different perspective on things.
+And those five years allowed me to come back into radio with a much different perspective on things.

 And let's get that straight.